gve-sw/gve_devnet_unity_unread_voicemail_notifier/README.md

-The following report is generated from our telecommunications system and includes information for all of your direct reports that have an assigned extension in our telecommunications system (and are listed accordingly PeopleSoft).
+The following report is generated from our telecommunications system and includes information for all of your direct reports that have an assigned extension in our telecommunications system (and are listed accordingly in the directory).
 Please take a moment to review -

 - If staff have more than 20 unread voicemails, ensure the staff member addresses